-Sarah Burke is Vice President of Institutional Advancement and Strategic Initiatives at the Child Mind Institute.
+Sarah Burke is Vice President of Strategic Initiatives at the Child Mind Institute.

 In January 2021, the Child Mind Institute was awarded a transformative grant from the Stavros Niarchos Foundation to launch a clinical training program in Greece.
 This grant represents a new and exciting chapter in the Child Mind Institute’s history and is a first step in developing global partnerships and scaling the impact of the Child Mind Institute’s clinical expertise and training model.
 Sarah is taking a leading role in launching the clinical training program in Greece to ensure the success of the initiative and leverage an unprecedented opportunity to drive the Child Mind Institute’s global growth and visibility.